China, India likely to be biggest shareholders in AIIB

 Another delegate said each country representative would take the proposals back to their governments for a final decision.

-Some were sceptical of the timeline for the bank to start running, as each member will need to obtain cabinet and legislative approvals at home.
+Some were skeptical of the timeline for the bank to start running, as each member will need to obtain cabinet and legislative approvals at home.

 "It is uncertain if we can start from early next year," said one of the delegates.